-The review process of Pupil Plans begins by acknowledging progress made since the baseline assessment.

-- Pupils contribute to their plan by explaining their strengths and anything they find more challenging.
+- The review process of Pupil Passports begins by acknowledging progress made since the baseline assessment. - Pupils contribute to the front page of their Pupil Passport by explaining their strengths and anything they find more challenging.
 Children often outline what works for them in addition to things they will continue to do in order to learn effectively (strategies, seating arrangements and use of resources etc.) - Children discuss the next step in learning with the class teacher and other relevant staff.
-This then forms the basis of the next learning targets.
+This then forms the basis of the next learning targets. - > Extracurricular targets are also recorded at the bottom of the Pupil Passport.